 He was searching the car console for something and found a packet of Kleenex.
 He held it in his lap and started to speak while he opened it.

 “I’m twice your age, Mark,” he said into his lap.
 His eyes were little cups of water, spilling.
 He turned to me.
-“You’re fifteen years old.
+“You’re fourteen years old.
 I’m twice your age.
 Twice.”

 His mathematics meant nothing to me.
 His expression toward me, sad and quizzical, felt like he was trying to read my mind.
 It made me uncomfortable.
 I didn’t know what he wanted.
 I sat there and said nothing.